FACTBOX-Reactions to Donald Trump testing positive for COVID-19 | Politics

 "Jill and I send our thoughts to President Trump and First Lady Melania Trump for a swift recovery.
 We will continue to pray for the health and safety of the president and his family."
 U.S. VICE PRESIDENT MIKE PENCE

 "Karen and I send our love and prayers to our dear friends President @realDonaldTrump and @FLOTUS Melania Trump.
 We join millions across America praying for their full and swift recovery.
 God bless you President Trump & our wonderful First Lady Melania."
-U.S. DEMOCRAT VP CANDIDATE KAMALA HARRIS

-"Doug and I join Joe Biden and Dr. Biden in wishing President Trump and the First Lady a full and speedy recovery.
-We’re keeping them and the entire Trump family in our thoughts."
-RUSSIAN PRESIDENT VLADIMIR PUTIN IN A TELEGRAM TO TRUMP

-"I am certain that your inherent vitality, good spirits and optimism will help you cope with this dangerous virus."
+MARY TRUMP, THE PRESIDENT'S NIECE

+"I reserve my sympathy, empathy, and despair for those who are sick and for those who have died because they were misled, lied to, or ignored."
 FRANCE'S GOVERNMENT SPOKESMAN GABRIEL ATTAL ON TV

 "This demonstrates that the virus spares no one, including those who have shown scepticism.
 I wish him a swift recovery."
 HU XIJIN, EDITOR IN CHIEF OF CHINA'S GLOBAL TIMES